 Una District, Himachal Pradesh

-Una District is an administrative district in the state of Himachal Pradesh, India.
-It is situated about 200 km from Shimla, the state capital of Himachal Pradesh.
-The district headquarters is located at Una.
-Hindi, Pahari and Punjabi are the main languages spoken in the district.
-The district covers a total geographical area of 1,540 km², including 1,519.51 km² of rural area and 20.49 km² of urban area.
+Una is an administrative district in Himachal Pradesh, India.
+The district is located about 200 km from Shimla, the capital of Himachal Pradesh.
+Its administrative headquarters is in Una.
+Hindi, Pahari and Punjabi are the major languages spoken in the district.
+The district covers a total area of 1,540 km², including 1,519.51 km² of rural area and 20.49 km² of urban area.

 List of Tehsils in Una District